 Prior to joining Centre’s faculty in 2006, Murray was support assistant to the Committee for Mathematics Achievement, a state level committee.
 She has taught at the secondary and college levels for several years.
 She has worked with teachers and students as a K-12 mathematics resource coordinator, and with the Appalachian Math and Science Partnership.

-She received her B.A. in mathematics from Western Kentucky University, an M.A. in education from Eastern Kentucky University, and Rank 1 from the University of Kentucky.
+She received her B.A. in mathematics from Western Kentucky University, an M.A. in mathematics education from Eastern Kentucky University, and a doctorate in curriculum and instruction from the University of Kentucky.

 To read about Murray’s published work, click here.

 Prayat Poudel joined the Centre College faculty as assistant professor of mathematics in 2017.

 Poudel’s research interests include gauge theory and low-dimensional topology.

 Poudel earned a B.A. in physics and mathematics from Hanover College, and an M.S. and Ph.D. in mathematics from the University of Miami.